Mark on WordPress

 I just arrived safely back in Florida an hour or two ago.
 WordCamp was amazing.
 San Francisco was amazing.
 I took far too few photographs, because I was just so busy taking it all in and meeting all the great people.
 Luckily, others made up for my image-taking shortcomings, especially Donncha.
 I don’t have time now, but when I get some I’ll be posting all my thoughts, the audio files I recorded of the sessions, the images I took, and I’ll link to others who have done the same.

-10 Responses to 'WordCamp Thoughts, Audio, Images: Soon'
+10 thoughts on “WordCamp Thoughts, Audio, Images: Soon”

 Mark,